 Touchpoint mapping is important because it allows your brand to visualize and improve every experience a customer has with your business.

 Because no customer buyer’s journey is exactly the same, each brand will have multiple map variations.
-To create your maps, consider all of the possible ways people experience your brand and use the following process.
+To create your maps, consider all of the possible ways people experience your brand and use the following process, and download our free Retail Customer Experience Audit Worksheet to see what's it's like for customer to experience your store.

 How to Start Touchpoint Mapping